PmagPy/PmagPy-docs/example_notebooks/published_notebooks.md

 Precambrian Laurentia paleomagnetic poles
 ^^^

-This notebook develops and visualizes a compilation of paleomagnetic poles for Laurentia associated with the book Ancient Supercontinents and the Paleogeography of the Earth (*external link to Github*).
+This notebook develops and visualizes a compilation of paleomagnetic poles for Precambrian Laurentia (*external link to Github*).
 :::

 :::{grid-item-card}